Other Student Life

 GradGuard: The Smart Choice

 Colleges, universities, and off-campus property management companies don’t replace stolen bicycles or backpacks, but GradGuard College Renters Insurance can.
 Our coverage provides unique student-focused coverage through an exclusive student endorsement.
-That means you’ll have access to features that you can’t find in a standard homeowners insurance policy or other companies.
+This means you can get access to features not available in a standard homeowners insurance policy or offered by other companies.

 Here are a few examples of GradGuard’s student-focused features: